EdApp is now SC Training. Learn more

 5. Accounting for the people onsite

-After evacuation, it’s important to account for who was on the building premises, which also includes any visitors.
-As more companies also adopt a hybrid working arrangement, it may be harder to monitor who is in the building on any given day.
+After evacuation, it’s important to account for who was on the building premises, which also includes any plant visitors like contractors, auditors, and suppliers.
 Having a visitor management system to keep track of those who are present is a good technology that you can invest in to make things easier and automate this process.

 Once everyone is on the assembly grounds, immediately do a headcount and get their information.
 It’s also important to determine if any individual needs medical attention so they can be attended to immediately.